 Perch is a terrace bar and restaurant on the 15th floor of the Pershing Square Building.
 It's not known for its food or cocktails, but if you stick with wine and beer, the view alone is worth the visit.

 For more of a club experience with a view, Elevate Lounge and adjacent Takami Restaurant have a 21st-floor view of the LA skyline.
 There can be long waits to get into Elevate, but a full dinner at Takami comes with a personal escort over to Elevate.

-The Gallery Bar and Cognac Room at the Millennium Biltmore Hotel is a wonderfully elegant escape in Downtown Los Angeles, a great place for a quiet drink after a dinner or a show.
-There's live jazz on Friday and Saturday nights.
+The Gallery Bar and Cognac Room at the Millennium Biltmore Hotel is a wonderfully elegant escape in Downtown Los Angeles, a great place for a quiet drink after dinner or a show.
+Mon-Fri, between 4pm and 7pm come by for happy hour and enjoy some of their prohibition themed cocktails.
 The elegance comes with a somewhat hefty price tag on their signature martinis and Manhattans, but similar to other high-end establishments in the area.